 - ASAM 1.0 WM is available at our DHCS licensed and DMC certified OTP clinic and provides ambulatory opioid withdrawal management services. - ASAM 3.2-WM is available at our DHCS licensed residential treatment program.
 This program is licensed with a detox designation and is pending DMC certification.
 The residential treatment program provides 24-hour clinically managed withdrawal services.

 Opioid Treatment Program (ASAM OTP Level 1): Narcotic Treatment Programs (NTP's) are provided in NTP licensed facilities.
 Medically necessary services are provided in accordance with an individualized treatment plan determined by a licensed physician or licensed prescriber and approved and authorized according to the State of California requirements.
-NTP/OTP's are required to offer and prescribe medications covered under the DMC-ODS formulary, including methadone.
+NTP/OTP's are required to offer and prescribe medications or have access to covered under the DMC-ODS formulary, including methadone, buprenorphine, naloxone, and disulfiram.